 It was interesting to compare Hello Fresh vs. Good Food in terms of meal options.
 Both companies had a good selection of meals to choose from, but Hello Fresh offered more variety.
 While Hello Fresh offered 22 meals to choose from, Good Food only offered up to 12 meals.

 When we compared recipes in both companies for a given week, it turned out that Good Food had more meat variety, while Hello Fresh offered more vegetarian recipes.
-Hello Fresh did not offer low-carb meals, and their meals were 420 calories per serving, while Good Food meals were 350 calories per serving.
+Hello Fresh did not offer low-carb or keto meals, and their meals were 420 calories per serving, while Good Food meals were 350 calories per serving.